 Experience: At least two years of experience is required in shipping and receiving work and/or property moving and delivery work.

-Skills: Effective interpersonal and communication skills are required.
-Must use Microsoft Word and Excel and learn to use mainframe computer applications, such as entering data into the PROP database to maintain inventory records.
+Skills: Exceptional customer service and interpersonal skills, as well as verbal and written communication skills are required.
+Demonstrated skills in analyzing, organizing, planning, problem solving, and decision making are required.
+Must be familiar with Microsoft Word and Excel and learn to use job specific computer applications, such as entering data into the Property Control database to maintain inventory records.
 The ability to use and maintain filing systems and records is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires daily lifting and moving of equipment weighing up to 100 pounds.
 Work is performed indoors and out-of-doors, occasionally in environments which could have work hazards.